Counting subgroups via Mirzakhani's curve counting: Introduction

 In the case of counting subgroups, the space $\SC(\gS)$ of subset currents on $\gS$, introduced in \cite{KN13}, plays the same role as $\GC(\gS)$.
 We usually assume that the limit set of a finitely generated subgroup $H$ contains at least two points.
 From the viewpoint of the counting, if the limit set of $H$ has only one point, then $\gS$ has cusps and a generator of $H$ is peripheral, which implies that the $\gG$ orbits of $[H]$ is at most finite.

 For any finitely generated subgroup $H$ of $\pi_1(\gS)$ whose limit set has at least two points, we can define a corresponding subset current $\eta_H\in \SC (\gS)$.
-We need to keep in mind that the correspondence between the conjugacy class $[H]$ and $\eta_H$ is finite-to-one.
+We need to keep in mind that the correspondence between the conjugacy class $[H]$ and $\eta_H$ is finite-to-one (see Proposition~\ref{prop:property of eta} and the subsequent discussion).
 Nonetheless, this does not introduce any significant issues for counting subgroups.
 By the correspondence and the denseness of the set

 in $\SC(\gS)$, we can consider the space $\SC (\gS)$ as a measure-theoretic completion of weighted (sum of) conjugacy classes of finitely generated subgroups of $\pi_1(\gS)$.
 The action of $\Map (\gS)$ on the set of conjugacy classes of finitely generated subgroups of $\pi_1(\gS)$ can extend to the continuous action on $\SC(\gS)$.
 Note that if $H$ is cyclic, then $\eta_H$ can be regarded as a geodesic current.
 Hence, $\SC(\gS)$ includes $\GC(\gS)$ as a closed subspace and also includes $\ML (\gS)$.